 Now you’re probably wondering how to replace your furnace filter.
 More than likely, this will change depending on what furnace you have, but typically:

-At Roland J. Down Service Experts Heating & Air Conditioning, we’ll replace standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
+At Roland J. Down Service Experts Heating & Air Conditioning, we offer membership plans that include replacing standard furnace filters.
 Give us a call today at 518-417-2938 or schedule an appointment with us online.

 - Open or take off the air filter panel close to the bottom of your furnace to uncover an open compartment.